craigmckeachie/yearup-pgh-spring-2023/git/git-feature-branch-workflow.md

     - Verify you are still in your feature branch

       ```bash
       # do not need to run this unless you changed branches
       git checkout feature/your-feature-name
       ```

-    - Fetch the latest changes from the main branch:
+    - Fetch the latest changes from the main branch into your feature branch and attempt to merge them:

       ```bash
       git pull origin main
+      ```

+      OR ALTERNATIVELY (this is what git pull does-- two commands: fetch and merge)

+      ```bash
+      git fetch origin main
+      git checkout feature/your-feature-name
+      git merge main
       ```

     - Resolve conflicts by editing the conflicting files manually.